 While working on PSPDFKit, more and more I embrace viewController containment to better distribute responsibilities between different view controllers.

 One thing that always annoyed me about that is that

-I asked some engineers at WWDC if there’s something like recursiveDescription, just for UIViewControllers, but they didn’t had a answer on that, so I finally wrote my own.
+I asked some engineers at WWDC if there’s something like recursiveDescription just for UIViewControllers, but they didn’t have a answer to that, so I finally wrote my own.

 Regular output of

 The solution is surprisingly simple.
 Add the following code somewhere to your project and you’re done.
-As a bonus, this also lists attached childViewControllers if you run iOS5 or above, and it will show you if a childViewController has a greater frame than it’s parentViewController (this is usually a easy to miss bug).
+As a bonus, this also lists attached childViewControllers if you run iOS 5 or above, and it will show you if a childViewController has a greater frame than its parentViewController (this is usually an easy-to-miss bug).

 Note the usage of